fanout/django-eventstream/README.md

 Accept: text/event-stream
 ```

-The client would receive a streaming HTTP response looking like this:
+The client would receive a streaming HTTP response with content looking like this:

 ```http
 HTTP/1.1 200 OK